Advertisement

 A police captain filed a whistleblower lawsuit alleging:

-• Expired bulletproof vests: Officers issued protective equipment past its safety certification
+• Officers were issued protective equipment past its safety certification date.

-• Missing firearm relicensing: Required paperwork for officer firearms not properly maintained
+• Required paperwork for officer firearm relicensing was not properly maintained.

 These aren't theoretical concerns.
 These are allegations that officers—the people responding to emergencies—may have been sent into dangerous situations with expired protection.
 The public had no way to know.
 No scanner to monitor.
 No real-time awareness.
 Just a lawsuit, filed years later.